BassmaHassan/Chat_Bot/README.md

 The repo contains 2 notebooks:

-- `ChatBot` - a notebook updated made with Google Colaboratory.
+- `ChatBot` - a notebook updated made with Google Colaboratory (Run this notebook to start chatting with the ChatBot).

 - `ChatBot_api` - a notebook updated and api-integrated made with Google Colaboratory (not working as expected).